 Bring the pot up to a boil, then reduce the heat to a light boil, heavy simmer for 2-3 hours.

 After about the first 30 minutes, you may see some foam on the top of the liquid.
 This is normal, especially when using raw bones.
 This won't hurt the stock, but you can use a slotted spoon to skim this off the top if you prefer.

 Once the liquid has reduced by about a quarter, the stock is ready.
 Pour the stock through a colander lined with cheese cloth or paper towels to separate the solids.

 Depending on the amount of skin and excess fat that was on the bones, you may have a layer of oil on the broth.
 If this is the case, you can place the broth in a refrigerator to make the fat easier to remove once it hardens.
 I like to separate the stock into pint sized containers and store in the fridge for a few days or in the freezer for 2-3 months.

 The recipe is just a base, if you want a deeper flavored stock, add more bones.

 In the case of the vegetables, I keep a bag in the freezer for all of my onion and celery tops, leeks, chard stems etc. and will use them to make stock.
 This way, I waste very little in my kitchen and get some wonderful flavors to develop in homemade soups and stews.

 Hope you enjoy!

-Note from Rodrick: Barry is one of our loyal drop point customers from Cranberry Township drop point.
+Note from Rodrick: Barry is one of our loyal drop point customers from Cranberry Township pickup location.
 Thanks for sharing, Barry.

 P.S.
 This recipe works well for beef and pork stock also.